LimeChain/zest/README.md

 ### Compatibility requirements

-How to make sure `solime` works for your program:
+How to make sure `zest` works for your program:

 1. Make sure you're using a Rust framework ([solana-program-test](https://crates.io/crates/solana-program-test) or similar, like [liteSVM](https://github.com/LiteSVM/litesvm)) for your testing purposes
 2. Make sure your tests are runnable by just `cargo test`

     This is done by supplying your program's `processor` (the `process_instruction` function) directly when adding it to the test validator

     ```rust
     let mut validator = ProgramTest::default();